Skip to content

 Running sbsh Interactively

-Run sbsh with an attached supervisor and terminal:
+Run sbsh with an attached client and terminal:

 docker run -it --rm \